piratesofsi/dsa-practice/Linked List/medium problems on DLL/readme.md

 📌 **Problem Statement**
 Given a doubly linked list and an integer `x`, delete **all nodes** whose value is equal to `x`.
+After deletion, the list should remain properly linked in both forward and backward directions.

 📌 **File:**
 `deleteAllOccurOfXinDLL.java`